IPA.CONF(5) IPA.CONF(5)

 A limit should be considered with the context of some rule.
 Sometimes

 limits in IPA are called triggers.
-If there is a need to do some
+If it is necessary to do some

 actions when statistics for some rule reaches some value during some